cedricgrothues/home-automation/service.controller.aurora/README.md

 **Arguments**

 - `"power":boolean`     the power state of the device
 - `"brightness":int`    the brightness of the device
 - `"saturation":int`    the saturation of the device
-- `"temperature":int` the temperature of the device
+- `"temperature":int`   the color temperature of the device
+- `"hue":int`           the hue of the device

 **Response**